zx0r/ResilientNetworkArchitectures/README.md

 ##### 3.4 Trojan Protocol <a name="trojan-protocol"></a>

-Trojan represents a minimalist approach to circumvention, designed specifically to mimic HTTPS traffic as closely as possible.
+Trojan represents a minimalist approach to secure access architectures, designed specifically to mimic HTTPS traffic as closely as possible.

 ###### Technical Architecture